Hearing impairment risk high with diabetes

 The meta-analysis included 13 cross-sectional studies including 20,194 participants and 7377 patients with diabetes who had a hearing impairment, as assessed by pure-tone audiometry that included at least 2 kHz of frequency range.

-The team reports that the overall pooled odds ratio (OR) for hearing impairment among diabetic versus non-diabetic individuals was 2.15, and the level of heterogeneity among studies was low enough to support a highly significant association
+The team reports that the overall pooled odds ratio for hearing impairment among people with diabetes versus individuals without diabetes was 2.15, and the level of heterogeneity among studies was low enough to support a highly significant association

 The association was not significantly influenced by gender or chronic exposure to noisy environments either.